Use Case 08

 What breaks

-Authority over aggregation limits and exceptions is untraceable retrospectively
+Authority over aggregation exceptions becomes operationally unclear

 What Veriscopic preserves

-Accumulation model continuity
+Accumulation continuity

-Replayable portfolio decision evidence
+Replayable portfolio evidence

 The reconstruction problem